flipt-io/flipt/docs/configuration.md

 !!! warning
     You should backup your database before running `flipt migrate` to ensure that no data is lost if an error occurs during migration.

-If running Flipt via Docker, you can run the migrations in a seperate container before starting Flipt by running:
+If running Flipt via Docker, you can run the migrations in a separate container before starting Flipt by running:

 ```bash
 docker run -it markphelps/flipt:latest /bin/sh -c './flipt migrate'